kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-esp8266-to-kaa-platform/index.md

 - Now that you have some Kaa experience under your belt, check out the [Kaa IoT Cloud and Kaa 1.1 webinar][webinar Kaa IoT Cloud and Kaa 1.1] to implement something more complicated.
 - [Data Analytics and Notifications webinar][webinar Data Analytics and Notifications] is also based on an ESP8266-powered smart socket.
 - [Device management][identity] - find out more about the device management feature.
-- Review the [telemetry data collection tutorial][data collection tutorial] that is based on a Python simulator.
+- Review the [telemetry data collection tutorial][collecting data from a device].

 [code-url]:                 https://github.com/kaaproject/kaa/tree/master/doc/Tutorials/connect-esp8266-to-kaa-platform/attach/code